cytoscape/cytoscape.js/.github/CONTRIBUTING.md

 To propose a change, [fork](https://help.github.com/articles/fork-a-repo/) the cytoscape.js repository on Github, make a change, and then submit a [pull request](https://help.github.com/articles/creating-a-pull-request/) so that the proposed changes can be reviewed.

 The source is organised in relatively the same as the documentation, under `./src`.
 Try to maintain that organisation as best you can.
-You are free to create new files and `require()` them using the [CommonJS/Node.js](https://nodejs.org/api/modules.html#modules_module_require_id) style.
+You are free to create new files and `require()` them using ESM [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).